 - Geriatric and Adult Mental Health Specialty Team: This team serves professional staff, family caregivers and other individuals who care for or work with older adults experiencing dementia or other behavioral health concerns.
 To refer a caregiver to the program, please complete the Geriatric and Adult Mental Health Specialty Team Referral Form.

-- Customer Services: Our Customer Services staff connect individuals to services and appropriate resources.
-The department also conducts member outreach and promotes engagement in care coordination functions.
+- Member Services: Our Member Services staff connect individuals to services and appropriate resources.
+The department also conducts member outreach and promotes engagement in care management functions.

 - Utilization Management (UM): Our UM Department ensures members receive the right services, at the right time, in the right amount.